syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 ## How to change the margin around the pages

-The area between the main content of a page and the page edges can be changed by using `PrintMargin` property.
+The area between the main content of a page and the page edges can be changed by using the `PrintMargin` property.
 Default value is 24.

 {% tabs %}
 {% highlight xaml %}